alt36/pol2reg.pl/README.md

 ./pol2reg.pl -c HKLM|HKCU input.pol

 will read input.pol and dump a corresponding .reg file to standard output.
-The -c option is mandatory, and must be either HKLM or HKCU, correpsonding to the HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER brances of the registry respectively.
+The -c option is mandatory, and must be either HKLM or HKCU, correpsonding to the HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER branches of the registry respectively.

 Alternatively, the input can be read from stdin: